Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >{{Buttercup}}: Hey hackerman

->Hackerman: My gender does not matter”
+>Hackerman: My gender does not matter

 >{{Buttercup}}: Well you matter now.
 What’s your guess on this job